rrucker/BigData/README.md

 # BigData
-Code ane discussion of BIg Data topics 2020
+Code and discussion of Big Data/AI  topics 2020